Family Educational Rights and Privacy Acts (FERPA) Policy

 PERTINENT INFORMATION

-The Family Educational Rights and Privacy Act (FERPA), 20 U.S.C.§1232g, and the Texas Public Information Act, Texas Government Code § 552.001 et seq., are respectively a federal and state law that provide for the review and disclosure of student educational records.
+The Family Educational Rights and Privacy Act (FERPA), 20 U.S.C. § 1232g, and the Texas Public Information Act, Texas Government Code § 552.001 et seq., are federal and state laws, respectively, that govern the review and disclosure of student records.
 These regulations set forth requirements regarding the privacy of student records and affords students certain rights with respect to their education records.
-FERPA applies to those institutions that require funding from the Department of Education and guarantees students three primary rights: to inspect and review their education records; to seek to amend education records; and to exercise some control over the disclosure of information from those education records.
+FERPA applies to institutions that receive funding from the Department of Education and guarantees students three primary rights: (1) to inspect and review their education records, (2) to seek amendment of educational records, and (3) to exercise some control over the disclosure of information from those education records.

 Students at the health science center have the right of confidentiality under the federal Family Educational Rights and Privacy Act (FERPA) of 1974.
-Generally, no one outside the institution shall have access to, nor will the institution disclose any information from students' educational records without the student’s written consent.
+Generally, no one outside the institution shall have access to, nor will the institution disclose, any information from a student's education record without the student’s written consent.

 The health science center affords all the rights under the law to students who are declared independent.
 However, student education records may be released without written consent for legitimate educational interest.
-Legitimate educational interest allows for access to educational records by appropriate health science center administrators, faculty members, staff members or contractors acting on behalf of the health science center, who require such access in order to perform their legitimate educational and business purposes of the student or health science center.
+Legitimate educational interest permits access to education records by appropriate health science center administrators, faculty members, staff members or contractors acting on behalf of the health science center, who require such access in order to perform their legitimate educational and business purposes of the student or health science center.
 Examples include:

 • to appropriate school officials, including staff and faculty with the university who have been determined by the university to have legitimate educational interest;